-Pakistan is a unique country with amazing automobile standards, where people never get an airbag in their vehicles, unless they are buying from brands like BMW, Audi etc. But in Honda BR-V we do get this feature, but only for a single person.
+Pakistan is a unique country with amazing automobile standards, where people never get an airbag in their vehicles, unless they are buying from brands like BMW, Audi, or a used Japanese imported car, etc. But in Honda BR-V we do get this feature, but only for a single person.

 Out of the six countries where Honda BR-V is now present, only Pakistanis don’t get the dual airbag system

-Meaning the BR-V riders in India, Malaysia, Philipines, Indonesia and South Africa can survive a car crash while Pakistanis can get ready for a fun-filled funeral.
+Meaning the BR-V riders in India, Malaysia, the Philippines, Indonesia, and South Africa can survive a car crash while Pakistanis can get ready for a ride to the hospital.

 The new Honda BR-V doesn’t disappoint us when it comes to comfort but it gets congested with seven people in the car.
 The front seats of the vehicle are actually quite comfortable, the second row can be folded 60:40 and the 50:50 splitting option for the last row can actually provide ample options for the owner.

 But the last row seat can specifically get congested with three people, especially while undertaking a long trip.
-So, through its a seven seater compact SUV, we truly think its 5-6 seater, if you’re looking for a comfortable experience.
+Although it’s a seven-seater compact SUV, we truly think it’s 5-6 seater, if you’re looking for a comfortable experience.

 Push Button Start